-Instead of playing in teams of four, mixed doubles curling is for teams of two players – one male and one female (no alternate/spare player is allowed).
+Instead of playing in teams of four, mixed doubles curling is for teams of two players – one male and one female (no alternate/substitute player is allowed).

 - The game is played on the same sheets of ice as “traditional” curling.